Transform Your Space with Container Gardening on Your Balcony

 • Check the Drainage – Make sure the container has holes in the bottom for drainage to allow the roots to breathe, and avoid root rot.

-• Go Vertical if Necessary – Use hanging baskets or vertical planters to conserve floor space.
+• Go Vertical if Necessary – Group hanging containers or vertical planters to save on ground space.

 • Check for DIY Options – Repurpose buckets, crates, or even old mugs to add some visual interest!

-For starters, keep in mind that not all plants will grow in a container or on a balcony.
-So it is important to choose the right plants.
+First of all, it should be known not every plant will grow in a container or on a balcony so the right plants are very important.
 First, consider the conditions in your balcony area.
 When will your balcony receive sun?
 Is it hot sun, partial shade, or mostly shaded?
 Is your balcony windy, or mostly sheltered?
 Your conditions will indicate the best ways to choose your plants.

 Best plants for a sunny balcony: